mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 Secure transport protocols are generally composed of three pieces:

 1. A transport protocol to control the transfer of data.
-2. A record protocol to encode and, optionally, encrypt packets or datagrams.
+2. A record protocol to frame, encrypt and/or authenticate data
 3. A handshake protocol to negotiate cryptographic secrets.

 For ease of deployment and standardization, among other reasons, these constituents are often tightly